cerisara/slowLLM/README.md

 - code derived from Arteaga's blog: this code achieves the same process than mine, but reimplements the forward pass while I'm hacking into the Bloom module.
 The advantage of hacking into the Bloom module is that I can still benefit from the advanced functionalities empowering the transformers library, such as beam-search generation.
 	- total time = 4200s (because by reimplementing the forward pass, a single CPU core is working at a time)

+## Technical approach

+The approach implemented is pipeline parallelism with gradient checkpointing for inference, and naive model parallelism with gradient checkpointing for training.
+In addition, several tricks are implemented to save memory, such as back-and-forth conversion between bf16 and fp32 of the largest matrices when appropriate, freeing most activations and computation graphs except within a single layer, recomputing the graph from activation checkpoints, freeing most gradients as soon as possible...